BACK

 Poor Communication About Late Fees

 So how do you get ahold of your tenants to collect late payments?
 Lack of communication is another challenge landlords frequently face regarding late rent.
 Millennials are renting more than any other generation, so your first instinct might be to call your tenant’s cell phone to inform them about a late payment.
 Surprisingly, getting a millennial to pick up their phone is just as hard as collecting the late fee.
 Texting your tenant would work, but ignoring a text is easier than ignoring a call.
 Many individuals don’t even check email anymore.
-As you can see and have probably experienced, communication with your tenants can be very difficult.
+As you can see and have probably experienced, communication with your tenants can be very difficult, especially when they are the breaching party.

 Additional Reading: Communicate With Your Tenants For Pain Free-Management